atheros/node-advanced-pool/README.md

 **Arguments:**

 * _client_ is a function with two arguments, error and object.
 If _error_ argument is null, the _object_ argument will hold an object from the pool.
-* _queueOptions_ should hold additional arguments for the queue, however _SimpleQueue_ doesn't require any arguments.
+* _queueOptions_ should hold additional arguments for the queue, however _SimpleQueue_ doesn't require any arguments (optional).

 An object received in _client_ callback should either be released with the _release()_ method or marked as bad object with _removeBadObject()_ method.